ISC2 · CSSLP

 Demand for CSSLP holders is driven by regulatory pressure (PCI DSS, HIPAA, FedRAMP), widespread adoption of DevSecOps practices, and the DoD's 8140 workforce framework, which lists CSSLP as an approved credential for cyberspace work roles.
 The certification differentiates candidates from those holding purely development-focused credentials by demonstrating security competence across the full lifecycle—making it particularly valuable in industries such as defense contracting, financial services, healthcare technology, and cloud-native software companies where secure-by-design is a contractual or compliance requirement.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 841 questions.

 Explanation